tomasszabo/azure-ad-b2c-saml-custom-claim/README.md

 - `yourtenant.onmicrosoft.com` needs to be replaced with your actual tenant name
 - `B2CExtensionsAppAppId` and `B2CExtensionsAppObjectId` with values of b2c-extensions-app from App Registrations in Azure AD B2C
 - `ProxyIdentityExperienceFrameworkAppId` and `IdentityExperienceFrameworkAppId` with application ids of IdentityExperienceFramework and ProxyIdentityExperienceFramework applications from App Registrations in Azure AD B2C
+- `https://login.microsoftonline.com/` needs to be replaced with your actual hosting URL (e.g. `https://yourstorageaccount.blob.core.windows.net/yourcontainer/`).
+The URL must be publicly available and CORS support must be enabled.

 After custom policy was deployed, you can test the custom policy with the [SAML Test Service](https://samltestapp2.azurewebsites.net/).